Rowan-Paul/gwentapi/README.md

 ## Installation

 To run the server locally, run `npm install` followed by `npm start` or `nodemon app` if you'd rather use nodemon.
+You can seed the files using ``node seeds/seed.js``, this fills the database with the cards and a dummy user.